PlumpMath/wolffiaCo/README.md

 Arduino
 -------

-Because everybody loves blinking leds, here is few examples how to use this library.
+Even wolffiaCo is not targeted for Arduino it still works nicely with it.
+And because everybody loves blinking leds, here is few examples how to use this library.

 ###### Task example